-St. Andrews East- Town Park (6)-Cairn to mark the site of the first paper mill in Canada, built by a group of New Englanders in 1803-5.

-Post Office Building (7)-Tablet to the memory of Sir John Joseph Caldwell Abbott, one of the Fathers of Confederation and first Canadian-born Prime Minister of Canada, 1891-92.
+TOWN PARK (6)-Cairn to mark the site of the first paper mill in Canada, built by a group of New Englanders in 1803-5.
+POST OFFICE BULLDING (7)-Tablet to the memory of Sir John Joseph Caldwell Abbott, one of the Fathers of Confederation and first Canadian-born Prime Minister of Canada, 1891-92.

-St. Hubert (32)-CHAMBLY HIGHWAY-Cairn near entrance to the airport to mark the site of Chambly Road, the first highway of importance in Canada, which was opened in 1665.
+St. Hubert (32) - CHAMBLY HIGHWAY No. 1 - Cairn near entrance to the airport to mark the site of Chambly Road, the first highway of importance in Canada, which was opened in 1665.

 St. Johns-

-C.N.R.
-Station (26)-Tablet to mark one terminal of the first railway in Canada which ran from St. Johns to Laprairie and which was opened for traffic July 21, 1836.

-CHAMPLAIN ST. (27)-Boulder to mark the site of Fort St. Jean, built by the French in 1748, and rebuilt by the British in 1775.

-St. Johns Golf Club (25)-Cairn to commemorate the Battle of Montgomery Creek, September 6, 1775.

-St. Lin-des-Laurentides (41)-The house in which Sir Wilfrid Laurier was born has been acquired together with additional adjoining property.

-St. Louis-de-Blandford (51)-Monument to the memory of Charles Héon who settled there March 14, 1825.

-St. Patrick (66)-Highway No. 2-(Two miles south of Rivière du Loup)-Tablet on iron standard to mark the place where Sir John A. Macdonald spent many of his summers between 1873 and 1890.

-Ste.
-Sophie d'Halifax, Megantic Co.
-(52)-Adjacent to Main Highway-Tablet on iron support to mark the birth-place of Louis Philippe Hebert, artist and sculptor.

-Senneville (11)-Adjacent to Gouin Boulevard-Cairn to commemorate the Battle of the Lake of Two Mountains, 1689, when French troops defeated a band of Iroquois and saved the Island of Montreal.

-Sorel (45)-Canada Steamship Lines Wharf-Cairn to mark the site of Fort Richelieu, built by Pierre de Saurel, 1665

-Tadoussac (67)-FRONT ST.-Cairn to mark the site of the oldest French establishment and Christian mission station in Canada.
+- C.N.R.
+STATION (26)-Tablet to mark one terminal of the first railway in Canada which ran from St. Johns to Laprairie and which was opened for traffic July 21, 1836. - CHAMPLAIN ST. (27)-Boulder to mark the site of Fort St. Jean, built by the French in 1748, and rebuilt by the British in 1775. - ST. JOHNS GOLF CLUB (25) HIGHWAY NO. 9B-Cairn to commemorate the Battle of Montgomery Creek, September 6, 1775. - St. Lin-des-Laurentides (41)-HIGHWAY No. 41-The house in which Sir Wilfrid Laurier was born has been acquired, together with additional adjoining property. - St. Louis-de-Blandford (51)-Monument to the memory of Charles Héon who settled there March 14, 1825. - St. Patrick (66)-HIGHWAY NO. 2-(Two miles south of Rivière du Loup)-Tablet on iron standard to mark the place where Sir John A. Macdonald spent many of his summers between 1873 and 1890. - Senneville (11)-ADJACENT TO GOUIN BOULEVARD-Cairn to commemorate the Battle of the Lake of Two Mountains, 1689, when French troops defeated a band of Iroquois and saved the Island of Montreal. - Sorel (45)-CANADA STEAMSHIP LINES WHARF-Cairn to mark the site of Fort Richelieu, built by Pierre de Saurel, 1665. - Tadoussac (67)-FRONT ST.-Cairn to mark the site of the oldest French establishment and Christian mission station in Canada.
 Jacques Cartier arrived there on September 1, 1535.